 Judith N. Wasserheit is a Professor of Medicine and Global Health and Vice Chair of the Department of Global Health.
 She is also an Affiliate Investigator the Fred Hutchinson Cancer Research Center.
 She was formerly the Director of the HIV Vaccine Trials Network, a global clinical trials platform linking 28 sites on four continents in evaluating preventive HIV vaccines; led the CDC's national STD prevention program for almost a decade; and was the founding chief of the NIH's STD research branch.
 She has had extensive experience in sexually transmitted disease (STD) and HIV research, policy development, and program implementation both in the United States and in developing countries.

-Current research interests include: mathematical modeling of the combined effects of biological co-factors such as HSV-2 infection, malaria, and TB on HIV epidemic trajectory; examining the impact of HSV-2 infection and other STDs on response to HIV vaccine candidates; designing and evaluating combination HIV prevention packages for sub-Saharan Africa; developing and evaluating multi-component interventions to reduce STDs, HIV, and pregnancy among adolescents, and developing and evaluating approaches to adaptation to climate change to reduce the impact on human health.
+Current research interests include: examining the effects of co-infection such as sexually transmitted infections, malaria, TB, and HCV on HIV acquisition and transmission; designing and evaluating combination HIV prevention packages for sub-Saharan Africa; developing and evaluating multi-component interventions to reduce STDs, HIV, and pregnancy among women and adolescents, and developing and evaluating approaches to adaptation to climate change to reduce the impact on human health.

 University of Washington